I once treated my hiring of freelancers as a monumental task to be used in cases of extreme emergency.

 - Communication frequency

 And which single expectation is most important to the customer.
-Please don’t say, “All”, because I’ll die if you do.
+Please don’t say, “All of these things are most important”, because I’ll kill a baby bunny if you do.

 Customers don’t actually care about website development.
-They care about other things: feeling good about the project, pleasing their boss, looking good in front of their peers, setting themselves up for a raise next year, getting it done so they can take a vacation, etc. etc. etc.
+They care about other things: feeling good about the project, pleasing their boss, looking good in front of their peers, setting themselves up for a raise next year, getting it done so they can take a vacation, making more money, getting more sales, etc. etc. etc.

 Very rarely is “website development” a core concern to a small business owner on planet Earth.
 It’s a means to an end. (the “end” being, perhaps, attending their son’s wedding next Saturday)